Global Security Threats: Find out about the threat of global terrorism around the world.

 Increasingly terrorists attack targets that are not well-protected places, or areas, and where an attack against a soft target would be the most devastating.
 These places include entertainment and recreational events and facilities, places of worship, tourist sites, airports and transport networks or links.
 Significant dates, anniversaries, public holidays, religious festivals and political events are all examples of places and times that have been targeted.
-Terrorists have also conducted attacks in response to international political or social developments, that they have considered being offensive.
+Terrorists have also conducted attacks in response to international political or social developments, that they have considered offensive.

 Terrorist groups and organisations have been constrained in a number of ways and now exploit technology to organise attacks.
 This includes social media to inspire or direct so-called ‘lone wolf’ attacks which are difficult to predict and disrupt and could take place in almost any country at any time.
-Though these means terrorists have a wide audience and motivate sympathisers to carry out attacks by remotely calling for violence, of any nature, against any target across the world.
-Which includes random small scale attacks against innocent people and symbols of their perceived hostile party.
+Though this means terrorists have a wide audience and motivate sympathisers to carry out attacks by remotely calling for violence, of any nature, against any target across the world.
+Which includes random small-scale attacks against innocent people and symbols of their perceived hostile party.

-Although governments and the justice systems in many countries have taken a harder line against terrorism, including being better prepared and dedicating more resources to defend against global and local terrorism, which in turn has had an effect of reducing the impact of terrorism in recent years, there are areas in which the threat and potential acts of terrorism looks set to increase in the near future.
+Although governments and the justice systems in many countries have taken a harder line against terrorism, including being better prepared and dedicating more resources to defend against global and local terrorism, which in turn has had an effect of reducing the impact of terrorism in recent years, there are areas in which the threat and potential acts of terrorism look set to increase in the near future.